P-Roq/financial_report_etl_pipeline/README.md

             -nr, --no-report      Indicates whether to suppress the generation of the report.
             -l, --log             Creates a log file and/or appends log entries to it.
             -fl, --flush-log
-                Flushes the log file before a new ETL run or remote database operation (check/delete collection).
+                Flushes the log file before a new program run or remote database operation (check/delete collection).

 ## Other Features